Welcome to Osprey Class

 We will be covering:

-Addition and Subtraction - adding and subtracting whole numbers with more than 4 digits, using the inverse, finding missing numbers and solving multi-step word problems
+Addition and Subtraction - adding and subtracting numbers with more than 4 digits, inverse operations and multi-step addition and subtraction problems

 History Learning Challenges

-What was different about life in Sparta and Athens?
+LC2: What was life like in Athens and Sparta?

 Science Learning Challenges